a7alammar/juno-pm/01-prompting/lovable-prototype.md

 ## GitHub source code
 https://github.com/a7alammar/juno-pm-prototype

-> Connecting Lovable to GitHub pushes the React source code to a repo on your account.
-This means the prototype survives even if you cancel Lovable, and another engineer can fork it.
-Step 4 of the M1 lab tool walks you through the click-path.

 ## What this prototype demonstrates
 - The three-column dashboard: Raw User Transcripts → Structured Insights → Draft PRD
 - The "Process Transcript" interaction triggering a ~1.5s loading state before the middle and right columns populate